National frameworks to address hate crime in Georgia

 Hate crime victim support

-In 2019, in order to protect the interests of victims and witnesses and to avoid re-victimization and secondary victimization, a Witness and Victim Co-ordinator Service was also established at the Ministry of Internal Affairs.
-Since 2021, the investigator of the Ministry of Internal Affairs has been authorized to involve a co-ordinator in the criminal case at their own decision before the case is brought to court.
-The co-ordinator prioritizes communication with the victims of hate crimes, domestic violence and violence against women.
+Witness and Victim Co-ordinator Service exists in the Human Rights Protection Department at the Ministry of Internal Affairs that protects the interests of victims and witnesses to avoid re-victimization and secondary victimization.
+Investigators of the Ministry of Internal Affairs are authorized to involve the co-ordinator in the criminal case at their discretion before the case is brought to court.
+The co-ordinator prioritizes communication with the victims of hate crimes, human trafficking, domestic violence and violence against women, or where the victim is a minor or a person with disabilities.
 The co-ordinator is invited to communicate with the victim and/or witness based on the decision of an investigator, with the goal of evaluating the emotional state of an individual, identifying their needs and providing appropriate services.
 The co-ordinator is authorized to speak to a victim/witness, to attend the investigative and procedural actions that require the victim's/witness's attendance, and to attend victim/witness interrogation in court.

 The rights of all victims include being informed about the charges brought against the perpetrator and procedural actions, giving a testimony, obtaining copies of main documents, being indemnified for expenses incurred as a result of participation in the proceedings, recovering their own property, requesting application of special protection measures, being informed on the progress of investigation, obtaining information about measures of restraint applied to the perpetrator, reviewing materials of the case, requesting a closed hearing, and receiving information about their rights and obligations.
 Victims of all crimes can claim compensation in the course of civil – but not criminal – proceedings.